openebs/openebs/contribute/design/proposal-cstor-orchestration.md

          uid: 7b99e406-1260-11e8-aa43-00505684eb2e
          labels:
            "kubernetes.io/hostname": "node-host-label"
+           openebs.io/storage-pool-claim: pool1
        spec:
          disks:
            #Disks that are actually used for creating the cstor pool are listed here.
-           #disk-list: ["disk-name1", "disk-name2",...]
+           diskList:
+             - disk-0c84c169ab2f398b92914f56dad41f81
          poolSpec:
+           #Pool features as passed from the SPC.
            #Defines the type of pool as passed from the SPC. stripe or mirror.
-           poolType: "stripe"
+           poolType: "striped"
-           #Pool features as passed from the SPC.
            #overProvisioning: false
        # status is updated by the cstor-pool-mgmt to reflect the current status of the pool.
        # The valid values are : init, online, offline
        status:
          phase: init
        ```